Cour-de-cassation/judifiltre/README.md

 This application provides an simple interface to discriminate decisions according to their publicity status

+# Prerequisites

+You must have installed on your computer the following :

+- `node v>=12.0.0`

 # Run

 Run in three different terminals the following commands: